daviderevignas/LatPro_reduced/README.txt

 #                    LatPro_reduced                    #
 ########################################################

-This is a reduced and revised version of the code developed in LatPro.
+This is a reduced and revised version of the code previously developed in LatPro.